What Is Obstructive Sleep Apnea?

 - Only 2% people talk about their snoring with their physician

-What are the causes of OSA?
+What are the risks of OSA?

 What is CPAP Therapy?

 CPAP stands for Continuous Positive Airway Pressure.
 It is a machine that ensures effective breathing by maintaining a continuous supply of airway pressure to the windpipe to keep it open and avoid sudden blockage that causes disrupted sleep.
-CPAP therapy can be the most effective non invasive treatment for sleep apnea and can help to sleep better.